UK Grandparent Access Rights in 2021 – (what you NEED to know)

 Indirect contact – If you were previously having regular contact, it is important that you try and keep in touch with your grandchildren.
 However, this can depend on the age of the grandchildren.
 Before you start this, you may wish to contact the parents out of courtesy to let them know what you plan on doing.
 At every opportunity, always try and de-escalate the situation.

 Your grandchildren may have their own phones or laptops, so you may be able to text or video call.
 If this is not available, or contact has been prohibited, you might want to consider writing a letter to them.
 This will let them know that you are still there.
 Keep the content of your writing neutral and make sure it is child focused.
 It would be best to avoid the topic of the conflict and focus on subjects such as school, hobbies, friends.
 You may wish to include a photo of you doing something, or even a small present such as a story book.
 When you correspond, it is important to take a copy of your letter, save your email or copy your phone log, as it may be used as evidence for any court case that later ensues.
 This shows that you have maintained contact.
 If you send letters, you may wish to think about sending them Signed For or Special Delivery.
 This ensures that they are not lost in the post and that they have reached their destination.
 It again provides evidence as well that the letters were sent, even if the letters are intercepted.
 The last point about keeping in touch with your grandchildren, is to do it regularly, even if you don’t get a reply.
 You might think of including a stamped addressed envelope, so it is easy for them to reply.
 Many grandparents say that writing actually makes them feel better psychologically, as there is a feeling that they are doing something to maintain that bond.
+It can also be nice for the children to know that you still care about them.
+Many grandparents tell us that they are worried the situation will impact any future relationship with their grandchildren so maintaining indirect contact, where appropriate, gives some peace of mind.

 My son is not on the child’s birth certificate.
 What can I do?